winstonkiprop/moringa-school-website-/README.md

 ## Setup/Installation Requirements
 * you need to have password as authentication
 ## Known Bugs
-so far there are no known bugs
+so far there are no known bugs lest for viruses
 ## Technologies Used
 {I used html and css to create this project.css  was used to style the whole projec and how they appear from the end user}
 ## Support and contact details